These guides are AI-generated educational summaries — not legal or medical advice.

 Not disclosing recurrent urinary tract or kidney infections

-Why: The DBQ has a specific field for etiology of recurrent UTIs or kidney infections.
+The DBQ has a specific field for etiology of recurrent UTIs or kidney infections.
 Recurrent infections document the ongoing functional burden of immunosuppression and may affect rating level, support suppressive drug therapy documentation, and establish secondary conditions.

-Do this instead: Count and report every UTI and kidney infection in the past year and past few years.
+Instead: Count and report every UTI and kidney infection in the past year and past few years.
 Note which required antibiotics, hospitalization, or IV treatment.
 Provide dates and treatment records if available.

 Impact: 30-60%